whysosuso/whysosuso.github.io/_posts/2021-10-19-The-Room-Where-Decisions-are-Made.md

 title: "\U0001F680 The Room Where Decisions Are Made"
 published: true
 ---
-_Reflections from a year spent close the to the room where decisions were made._
+_Reflections from a year spent in the room where decisions were made._

 ----